nims11/nims11.github.com/index.md

-        "As a kid, I was successfully convinced by my mom that if I watch the TV from a close distance, the person inside might grab and pull me in, forever!", "Unless it is a shitty horror movie, watching a movie is a very bad group activity.", "I was a Makoto Shinkai fan before he was cool!", "The public key section above is mostly unnecessary.
-I just keep it there to look cool.", "I don't understand the point of LinkedIn.
+        "As a kid, I was successfully convinced by my mom that if I watch the TV from a close distance, the person inside might grab and pull me in, forever!", "Unless it is a shitty horror movie, watching a movie is a very bad group activity.", "I was a Makoto Shinkai fan before he was cool!", "I don't understand the point of LinkedIn.
 Here is my <a href='https://www.linkedin.com/in/nimesh-ghelani-36aab821' target='_blank'>LinkedIn Profile</a> btw.", "My parents always talk to each other in different languages!", "My resume is lynx/elinks friendly (<code class='highlighter-rouge'>lynx https://nims11.github.io/resume/resume.html</code>)"